greenbergM/BI_ophelia_project/README.md

 - Ilya Borisenko, SPbU Embryology department

 ## Introduction

 The Spiralia group is one of the three major bilaterian clades.
-One of the key features of this group is its stereotypical embryonic development with early establishment of cell fates [^1] with different Spiralia species utilizing autonomous (dependent on maternal factors) and conditional (dependent on cell-cell interactions) modes of cell specification.
-Annelids are one of the main model taxa for studying development and evolution of Spiralia, due to of their diverse life cycles and embryonic patterns [^1].
+One of the key features of this group is stereotypical embryonic development with early establishment of cell fates [^1].
+Different spiralian species utilize either more autonomous (dependent on maternal factors) or conditional (dependent on cell-cell interactions) mode of cell specification.
+Annelids are one of the main model taxon for studying development and evolution of Spiralia, due to their diverse life cycles and embryonic patterns [^1].

-One of the most intriguing and poorly understood aspects of Spiralian embryogenesis is zygotic genome activation (ZGA), which has been shown to act as a trigger for the initiation of complex developmental processes in other Bilateria groups [^2].
-However, It is unclear how ZGA is associated with different developmental modes in Spiralia.
+One of the most intriguing and poorly understood aspects of spiralian embryogenesis is zygotic genome activation (ZGA), which has been shown to act as a trigger for the initiation of complex developmental processes in other Bilateria groups [2].
+However, it is unclear how ZGA depends on the different developmental modes in Spiralia.
 Transcriptome profiling of early developmental stages of the unequally cleaving annelid *Platynereis* revealed that ZGA proceeds in several waves, with the major transition to the zygotic landscape coinciding with the completion of the spiral cleavage programme after autonomous specification of different cell lineages [^3][^4].
 Investigating whether these developmental processes in the equally cleaving annelid *Ophelia limacina* have similar dynamics would contribute substantially to the field of evolutionary developmental biology of the Spiralia clade.
+The aim of our work is to investigate temporal expression patterns of developmental genes throughout the life cycle of *Ophelia limacina*.

 ### Aim and Objectives: